chinmayasrathore/pdf-shrinker/README.md

 ## 📖 Documentation

-You can read app documentation online or download it as a PDF or EPUB from the links below:
+You can read the app's documentation online or download it as a PDF or EPUB from the links below:

 <a href="https://htmlpreview.github.io/?https://github.com/chinmayasrathore/pdf-shrinker/blob/main/docs/pdfshrinker-html.html">![Static Badge](https://img.shields.io/badge/📜Documentation-🤓Read%20Online-palevioletred)</a>